Table of Contents

 Processor Description Notes

-AdaptiveQueryProcessor Rewrites queries based on the query_mappings for a given SearchProvider Should not be used as pre_query_processor
+AdaptiveQueryProcessor Rewrites queries based on query_mappings for a given SearchProvider Not for pre_query_processors

-GenAIQueryProcessor This query processor asks an LLM to rewrite queries based on a configurable prompt.
-For example it can rewrite queries to be fuzzier, broader, more specific, boolean, or in another language.
-Experimental
+GenAIQueryProcessor Uses an LLM to rewrite queries, making them broader, more specific, boolean, or in another language Experimental

 Result Processors

-Result Processors transform source results into the SWIRL format defined in swirl/processors/utils.py.
+Result Processors transform source results into SWIRL format, as defined in swirl/processors/utils.py.

 Processor Description Notes

-GenericResultProcessor Copies results from source format to SWIRL format by exact match on name Recommended for sources that don't need mapping
+GenericResultProcessor Copies results from source format to SWIRL format by exact name match Use for sources that don’t require mapping

-MappingResultProcessor Transforms results from source format to SWIRL format, using SearchProvider.result_mappings Default
+MappingResultProcessor Maps results to SWIRL format using SearchProvider.result_mappings Default

 Post Result Processors